Germany's insolvent TV maker Loewe salvaged by investor group

 "Continuity of the Loewe traditional brand in German hands has been secured," the company said in a statement, without disclosing financial terms.

-The company said that under its new owners it would focus on advanced home entertainment and digital lifestyle products and expand its partnership with Chinese technology supplier Hisense .
-(Reporting by Ludwig Burger; Editing by Anthony Barker)
+The company said that under its new owners it would focus on advanced home entertainment and digital lifestyle products and expand its partnership with Chinese technology supplier Hisense.

+(This version of the story corrects first paragraph to say investors taking over some Loewe AG assets, not whole company)